kroxylicious/kroxylicious.github.io/overview.markdown

 Kroxylicious into a Kafka system is transparant.

 To adopt Kroxylicious, there are zero code changes required to the applications.
 There are no additional libraries to install.
-Kroxylicious supports applications written in any language supported by Kafka (Java, Golang, Python, Rust...).
+Kroxylicious supports applications written in any language supported by Kafka ecosystem (Java, Golang, Python, Rust...).

 On the Kafka Cluster side, there are no changes required either.
 That is, no additional libraries to deploy or special configurations to apply.
 Kroxylicious works with both on-premise Kafka Clusters or cloud Kafka services.